seanbradley/powershell/README.md

 # USING VIRTUALENVWRAPPER'S WORKON COMMAND IN POWERSHELL
 Replicating virtualenvwrapper commands in Powershell.

-The popular virtualenvwrapper library works way better in Ubuntu than Windows.
+The popular Pythonic virtualenvwrapper utitlity works way better in Ubuntu than Windows.

-Namely, even if you install virtualenvwrapper-win...
+Namely, if you install virtualenvwrapper-win...

     pip install virtualenvwrapper-win

-...some of the *workon* commands are funky or don't work at all in Windows.
+...the mkvirtualenv and rmvirtualenv commands behave as expected, but some of the *workon* commands are funky or don't work at all.

+Personally, I've never fully gotten used to the *venv* command in Python, and still prefer using pip and virtualenv to conda.

+Of course, you could simply develop in a containerized environment and bypass all of this mishagos.

+But sometimes I like to just dig in and rely on old habits...

+(I know: I'm a dinosaur.)

+As such, in Windows, I really miss the *workon* commands--because they are super useful for swapping between environments speedily...again, if you're stubbornly gonna use virtualenvs instead of conda's environment and package management.

-To get around this, place the script below in your Powershell profile.
+To get around this limitation and to replicate all the old school Python plus Ubuntu feels, place the script below in your Powershell profile.

 The script assumes you have virtualenvwrapper-win installed and all the proper env vars set correctly.